michaeljoy255/misc-docs/GIT_WORKFLOW.md

 # Pull request workflow

-Explanation
+It's time to make a pull request when you are ready to have your change to a project reviewed by somone.
+This process is outlined below.

-1. Make sure you local repository is up-to-date with your changes rebased on top
+1. Make sure your local repository is up-to-date with your changes rebased on top

    ```
    git pull --rebase <remote> <remote-branch>